Skip to Content

 Bristol is a small town on the beautiful Pemaquid Peninsula, about 60 miles north of Portland.
 Our oldest son was born in nearby Damariscotta, and Pemaquid Beach was our favorite spot while we lived nearby.

-Spend your mornigs exploring the villages of Bristol Mills, Round Pond, Chamberlain, New Harbor and Pemaquid, and your afternoons at the beach!
+Spend your mornings exploring the villages of Bristol Mills, Round Pond, Chamberlain, New Harbor, and Pemaquid, and your afternoons soaking up the sunshine at the beach!

 What to do: Climb the tower at Pemaquid Point Lighthouse and visit the onsite Fishermen’s Museum.
 Tour Fort William Henry, which was once the largest fort in all of New England.
 It was originally built in 1692 and reconstructed in 1908.
 Spend a day on Monhegan Island with Hardy Boat Cruises (sailing from New Harbor).